polywrap/wrap-cli/packages/js/core-client/README.md

 <br/>
 <br/>
-The Polywrap JavaScript core client invokes functions of wrappers and plugins.
+The Polywrap JavaScript core client invokes wrapper functions.
 It's designed to run in any environment that can execute JavaScript (think websites, node scripts, etc.).
 It has TypeScript support.

 ## Installation